Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: Results

 \section{Results}

-We present our audit results for physics scholar recommendation across 22~LLMs (\Cref{tbl:models}), evaluated using the nine metrics described in \Cref{sec:evaluation}.
+We present our audit of physics scholar recommendation across 22~LLMs (\Cref{tbl:models}), using the nine metrics described in \Cref{sec:evaluation}.
 For metrics with a clear direction of preference, we annotate $\uparrow$ for higher-is-better (validity, factuality, parity) and $\downarrow$ for lower-is-better (duplicates).
 The remaining metrics (refusals, consistency, connectedness, similarity, diversity) are reported without a universal direction, as their interpretation is context-dependent.

 We report mean values with 95\% confidence intervals, using Wilson score intervals for binary metrics (i.e., refusals and validity) and Student $t$-based intervals for all other metrics.